TonyChanhNguyen/DeployFirstApplicationToEKS/content/6-deploytoeks/6.2-eksmanagednodegroup/_index.md

 pre : " <b> 6.2 </b> "
 ---

-A Kubernetes node is a machine that runs containerized applications.
-Each node has the following components:
-+ **Container runtime** – Software that's responsible for running the containers.
-+ **kubelet** – Makes sure that containers are healthy and running within their associated Pod.
-+ **kube-proxy** – Maintains network rules that allow communication to your Pods.

-Your Amazon EKS cluster can schedule Pods on any combination of:
-- **AWS Fargate**: Fargate is a serverless compute engine for containers that eliminates the need to manage the underlying instances.
-With Fargate, you specify your application's resource needs, and AWS automatically provisions, scales, and maintains the infrastructure.
-This option is ideal for users who prioritize ease-of-use and want to concentrate on application development and deployment rather than managing infrastructure.
-- **Karpenter**: Karpenter is a flexible, high-performance Kubernetes cluster autoscaler that helps improve application availability and cluster efficiency.
-Karpenter launches right-sized compute resources in response to changing application load.
-This option can provision just-in-time compute resources that meet the requirements of your workload.
-- **Managed node groups**: Managed node groups are a blend of automation and customization for managing a collection of Amazon EC2 instances within an Amazon EKS cluster.
-AWS takes care of tasks like patching, updating, and scaling nodes, easing operational aspects.
-In parallel, custom kubelet arguments are supported, opening up possibilities for advanced CPU and memory management policies.
-Moreover, they enhance security via AWS Identity and Access Management (IAM) roles for service accounts, while curbing the need for separate permissions per cluster.
-- **Self-managed nodes**: Self-managed nodes offer full control over your Amazon EC2 instances within an Amazon EKS cluster.
-You are in charge of managing, scaling, and maintaining the nodes, giving you total control over the underlying infrastructure.
-This option is suitable for users who need granular control and customization of their nodes and are ready to invest time in managing and maintaining their infrastructure.cheduled on.
-Amazon EKS nodes run in your AWS account and connect to the control plane of your cluster through the cluster API server endpoint.

-**But in this workshop, we will only focus on deploying application to EKS Cluster Managed Nodegroup.**
 ### Create EKS Cluster
 1. At Cloud9 terminal, execute command below to create EKS Cluster.
 ```